Facts About Baby Sleep Every Parent Should Know

 Newborns get confused between day and night

 A fun fact about babies is that newborns can’t tell the difference between day and night.
-Your baby has just come from a cosy residence inside the womb, where frankly there were more pressing things to do.
+Your baby has just come from a cozy home inside the womb, where frankly there were more pressing things to do!
 In fact, the internal mechanisms that allow your baby to differentiate day from night, don’t really develop until around 2 months of age.
 For the first months, your newborn’s main concerns are sleeping and eating.
-At this early stage, the time of day has little influence on your baby’s sleep cycles or body clock.
+At this early stage, the time of day has little influence on your baby’s sleep cycles or body clock so don't be alarmed if you start needing to look for your own breakfast at 4am!

 Baby sleep cycles are different to adults

-Newborn sleep cycles are around 40 minutes long, whereas adult sleep cycles are approximately 90 minutes long.
-Typically adults have around 4-6 sleep cycles per night.
-Adult sleep is characterised by 4 different phases of sleep, whereas baby sleep is characterised by just 2 phases.
+Newborn sleep cycles are approximately 40 minutes long, whereas adult sleep cycles are around 90 minutes.
+Typically, adults have around 4-6 sleep cycles per night characterized by 4 different phases of sleep, whereas baby sleep is characterized by just 2 phases.

-Babies transition from light sleep (REM) to deep sleep (NREM) around every 40 minutes.
-It’s during the light sleep phase that babies tend to wake up and may need help to resettle until they learn to do it for themselves.
+Babies transition from light sleep (REM) to deep sleep (NREM) around every 40 minute cycle.
+It’s during the light sleep phase that babies tend to wake up and may need help to resettle until they develop and learn to connect them themselves.

 Babies learn and grow as they sleep